Last Updated on January 12, 2024 by Maryam Siddiqui

 Well, this is not a hundred percent given in every public transport in the Algarve.
 However, some still offer this facility.

 Major cities such as Faro and Portimão have wheelchair-accessible buses and trains, but smaller towns and rural areas may not have the same level of accessibility.
-It’s recommended to plan and check with the specific transportation company regarding their accessibility policies and accommodations.
+We recommend that you plan and check with the specific transportation company regarding their accessibility policies and accommodations.

 Other options for getting around the Algarve besides public transport